BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES / CLEANUP

+Try to use more redirects, tee's, and also try the 'wait' command for scripts that appear to hang (but are actually finished).

 You really need to run Wayland and/or figure out Xauth, xpra, and isolation of gui

 Convert all JMAP to QCONF , and rename jailmap.conf quBSD.conf